josev2046/An-Agile-and-Collaborative-Architectural-Approach/README.md

 The core of this methodology is a series of somewhat obvious key stages, each designed to mitigate risk and accelerate time-to-value:

 ### 1. Ideation & Discovery
 The fun part: the journey begins with a collaborative workshop to define a clear problem statement and a shared vision.
 This is a crucial phase for developing *user empathy* and aligning all stakeholders on the business opportunity.
 The objective is to identify a hypothesis that can be tested in the subsequent stages.
-Yep, loads of post-its.
+Yep, loads of post-it notes.

 ### 2. Minimum Viable Product (MVP) Definition
 Following ideation, we define the Minimum Viable Product.
-This is not merely a stripped-down version of the final solution, but a highly focused, functional application designed to test our core hypothesis and validate key assumptions.
+This is not merely a stripped-down version of the final product, but a highly focused, functional application designed to test our core hypothesis and validate key assumptions.
 This stage is critical for gaining early, on-site validation from end-users.

 ### 3. Iterative Development & Refinement
 The MVP is built using agile and DevOps practices, with a strong emphasis on continuous integration and delivery.
 We work in sprints, with a prioritised backlog of user stories.
 Regular check-ins and on-site validations ensure we are on track and can quickly adapt to new feedback.